calebh/Juniper/README.md

 Juniper is a functional reactive programming language currently being developed by Caleb Helbling (currently at Draper Laboratory).
 Louis Ades was a former developer at Tufts University.

-The grammar in EBNF (extended Backus-Naur Form) is available in grammer.bnf
+The grammar in EBNF (extended Backus-Naur Form) is available in grammer.bnf.
+The [BNF & EBNF Highlighting](https://marketplace.visualstudio.com/items?itemName=Vallentin.vscode-bnf) extension in VS Code is useful for viewing this file.

 The purpose of Juniper is to provide a functional reactive programming platform for designing Arduino projects.
 FRP's high-level approach to timing-based events fits naturally with Arduino, with which programming almost entirely revolves around reacting to realtime events.
 Juniper transpiles to Arduino C++, which is then compiled to an Arduino executable.

+# Examples

+See the examples folder located here: https://github.com/calebh/Juniper/tree/master/Juniper/examples

+To see examples of pre-written C++ wrapper libraries, go to https://github.com/calebh/Juniper/tree/master/Juniper/wrappers

 ### Language Features